 Hamster cages that are modular, such as tube cages, can be a fun and expandable habitat for dwarf hamsters and young Syrian hamsters, however it can be difficult to predict how large your hamster will grow and it may be unsafe or uncomfortable for them to squeeze through the tubes.

 Some owners have horror stories of their hamsters getting stuck in tubes because the hamsters either grew too big or they were trying to carry nesting material and got stuck.
 Getting stuck is a death sentence because they are the least well-ventilated area of the cage, and who knows how long it will take before you notice your hamster got stuck.

 Thus, it is generally not a good idea to get a tube cage for Syrian hamsters.
 However, if you are dead- set on getting one, make sure your hamster is a short-haired breed since they are less likely to get stuck, and place the hamster cage in a visible area in your home so that you can supervise it frequently.
 Lastly, Syrian hamsters are the most powerful chewers among its hamster brethren, and cages with plenty of connection points and ridges may be susceptible to getting chewed on.

 It’s easy to generalize advice, but let’s face it – not all advice works in every situation, and sometimes you will need to deviate a bit.
 Therefore, you might need to specialize if you plan on giving your pet hamster the best care possible.
+We also recommend you check out this basic hamster care overview guide.
 Here are some potential situations you could encounter.

-Own a timid hamster?
-Find a cage with a wide open floor design
+Own a timid Syrian hamster?
+The best cage for Syrian hamster is one with a wide open floor design

 Some Syrian hamsters startle easily, and will get very anxious when being handled by humans.
 They may become aggressive if they feel like they are being cornered or if someone is too close to their nesting area.